edsu/inkdroid.org/_posts/2017-10-22-appraisal-talk.md

 relationships within the organization.
 The relationships also extended outside the archive and into the organization that had created the video content.

-We see this pattern reflected in another interview with Jack, who is an archivist at a large university, who has been working to document the activities of the fracking industry within his state.j
+We see this pattern reflected in another interview with Jack, who is an archivist at a large university, who has been working to document the activities of the fracking industry within his state.

 -------------------------------------------------------------------------------
- Line # Speaker Utterance
+   Line Speaker Utterance
 ------- ------- ---------------------------------------------------------------
       1 Jack    I really see like one of / my next curatorial responsibilities being /